luikore/magan/readme.md

 Normal captures

-    var:rule1 var:rule2
+    var:expr1 var:expr2

-In the above code, since two rules sharing the same capture variable, the capture of `rule2` just replaces the capture of `rule1`.
+In the above code, since two expressions share the same capture variable, the capture of `rule2` just replaces the capture of `rule1`.

 ### Aggregate variable

-Aggregate variables are put inside an array for repeated captures.
-For example
+Aggregate variables means the capture is put inside an array.
+For example, to collect repeated captures:

     (aggregate_var::rule1 rule2)*

+Due to implementation reason, aggregate var of the same name is not allowed to appear more than once in a rule.

 ## References